-We consider a multitask model with private, post-contract, pre-decision information and imperfect performance measurement and identify conditions under which the delegation of job design is preferred over centralization.
+Current business practices involve a shift from top-down job design towards bottom-up job crafting which gives employees the authority to design their jobs.
+This development has been particularly reinforced by the COVID-19 pandemic.
+While previous literature has found arguments for job crafting mainly based on psychological reasoning, we adopt an accounting perspective and show in a multitask agency model that the interplay of private information, moral hazard, and imperfect performance measurement can make the delegation of job design to an informed agent beneficial for the firm.
 A principal contracts with an agent who performs productive effort.
 After contracting, the agent becomes privately informed about his effort costs for performing one task.
-The principal can either decide centrally about the job design or delegate the decision whether to perform effort on this task to the agent.
-We find that delegation, although it entails a loss of control, can be preferred over centralization when the performance measure is incongruent.
-The principal may achieve a benchmark result with delegation that would be obtained with ex-ante observable effort costs.
-Moreover, we show that the benefit of communication in a centralized setting crucially depends on the nature of the congruity problem.
-Delegation may then be even preferred over communication-based centralization.
+The principal can either decide which tasks to include in the agent’s job (centralization) or delegate this decision to the agent (delegation).
+We find that delegation, although it entails a loss of control, can be preferred over centralization when the performance measure is incongruent, and obtain the same result as if costless communication between principal and agent was possible in a centralization setting.
+The principal may even achieve a benchmark result with delegation that would be obtained with ex-ante observable effort costs.